scalawithcats/scala-with-cats/src/pages/foldable-traverse/foldable-cats.md

 (1 to 100000).toVector.foldRight(0)(_ + _)
 ```

-We've called out the `foldRight` method on `Stream`
-because it is an exception to this rule.
+We've called out `Stream` because it is an exception to this rule.
-However, whatever data type you're using,
+Whatever data type we're using, though,
-it's useful to know that `Eval` has your back.
+it's useful to know that `Eval` has our backs.
 </div>

 #### Folding with Monoids